HossamAbubakr/ReactiveBooks/README.md

 ## Summary

-Reactive Books is a bookshelf app built using ReactJs that I built to practice front end programming and React.JS as part of my udacity nanodegree.
+Reactive Books is a bookshelf app built using ReactJs that I built to practice front end programming and React.JS as part of my **React Nanodegree from Udacity**.

 It uses a NodeJs server hosted by Udacity as a backend to retrieve Google books data, and has a sleek and modern design.